• Published: May 03 2025 01:16 PM

 wave

-The severe weather and flooding threat in southern Germany, particularly affecting areas near Stuttgart, is a serious and evolving situation.
-Residents are urged to heed the warnings from the DWD and local authorities, stay informed about the latest forecasts, and take necessary steps to protect themselves and their property.
-The situation is expected to remain critical for several days.
+This severe weather and flooding threat in southern Germany is serious, and it’s rapidly changing.
+Please heed the warnings from the DWD and local authorities.
+Stay updated on the forecasts and take steps to protect yourselves and your property.
+This is going to be a critical situation for several days.
+Stay safe, everyone.

 FAQ